-Pop outs are certainly a growing trend in shipping container homes as they offer much more space at very little additional cost.
+Pop-outs are certainly a growing trend in shipping container homes as they offer much more space at very little additional cost.

 Shane’s top tip was to make sure you thoroughly insulate the home.
 He decided to use spray foam insulation as it offered a vapor proof barrier.
 He also recommended paying real attention to the design phase so you can make mistakes during this phase, rather than making a mistake when you’re actually building.

-In total the home cost around $20,000 USD to build.
+In total, the home cost around $20,000 to build.

-Double Decker Tiny Shipping Container Home
+Tiny Double-Decker Shipping Container Home

-The final container home we are going to take a tour of is this double decker tiny home built by Seth from Nelson Tiny Houses.
+The final container home we are going to take a tour of is this tiny double-decker home built by Seth from Nelson Tiny Houses.